-7 Wedding table style tips to try
+7 botanical inspired table-top tips to try

 So, having written and styled many bridal shoots for magazines throughout my career, (and our own obviously) I thought maybe a few JOGB styling table tips might be rather timely: all kinda plant and botanical inspired.
 Why you don’t even have to be getting married!
 Think 'elegant inspiration' for summertime dining with friends, outside or in, as the sun’s going down.
 Spring through to autumn (we got married early October 1994, with beautiful British autumn sunshine and candles (of course) lit by 3pm).